stakater/IngressMonitorController/README.md

 ### Vanilla Manifests

 You have to first clone or download the repository contents.
-The kubernetes deployment and files are provided inside `kubernetes-manifests` folder.
+The kubernetes deployment and files are provided inside `kubernetes/manifests` folder.

 #### Enabling